cmu-rss-lab/rosdiscover-evaluation/README.rst

 ROS Discover Evaluation
 =======================

-This is the replication packagee for the paper: **ROSDiscover: Statically Detecting Run-Time Architecture Misconfigurations in Robotics Systems.** THis package is currently anonymized to the bset of our ability.
+This is the replication package for the paper, **ROSDiscover: Statically Detecting Run-Time Architecture Misconfigurations in Robotics Systems.**
+This package is has been anonymized to the best of our ability for the purpose of technical track submission.

-To replicate the results in this packqage, you must build various docker files (in the real replication package we will provide docker images but for double blind evaluation you will need to build them).
-The structure of the rpository is:
+To replicate the results in this package, you must build several Docker images.
+In the real replication package, we will bundle those Docker images in a tar archive, but due to practical limitations (and > 100GB file size), you will need to build them in this anonymized replication package.

+The structure of this package is as follows:

 .. code::